marvinfriede/template-python-project/README.md

 The [conftest.py](test/conftest.py) file is sort of a setup file that can be used to create additional configurations/hooks ([small example](https://github.com/tbmalt/tbmalt/blob/main/tests/conftest.py)) and setup code (fixtures) for all tests.

-The [requirements-tests.txt](test/requirements-tests.txt) file is not required by pytest but tox for setting up the test environment as specified in tox's config file [tox.ini](tox.ini).
+The test environment for pytest is setup with the `setup.cfg` and/or `pyproject.toml` file. `tox` needs extra configuration which can be found in the *deps* section of [tox.ini](tox.ini).
+Some projects also use a `requirements-tests.txt` file that lists all test dependencies and is also given in the *deps* section with `deps = -rrequirements-tests.txt`.
 Furthermore, to run pytest from tox, the `commands` section must be given.
 Here, additional options for the code coverage report from the `pytest-cov` plugin are given.

 <br>